gordonguthrie/belka/README.md

 A [Gemini Server](https://gemini.circumlunar.space/) in Erlang named after Belka - the second dog in space

+# Architecture Documents

+The [architectural documentation](https://gordonguthrie.github.io/belka) for this example is built with [Literate Code Reader](https://gordonguthrie.github.io/literatecodereader)

 # Installation Guide

 To use Belka please see [Belka Example](https://github.com/gordonguthrie/belka-example)